 Our results indicate that the effectiveness of additional training depends on the mix of “transferable skills” and “emotional” buy-in of the security agents.
 Governments and Security Agencies need to identify on which side of a critical tipping point their officers are to ensure that additional training, with attached expectations of the burden of work, aligns the incentives of employees with the institutions' own objectives.

-The following is a list a people that has been involved in the project at some point in time.
+The following is a list a people who have been involved in the project